About the Executive Service Corps

 "The Executive Service Corps engages highly trained professionals who use their time and expertise to provide nonprofits with the consulting services they need to be successful."

-To achieve our mission, we provide consulting, coaching, and professional services to nonprofit organizations impacting millions of people each year.
+To achieve our mission, we provide consulting, coaching, and professional services to hundreds of nonprofit organizations impacting millions of people each year.

 "All nonprofits in our community will have access to the services they need to thrive."